 Think of a good Merlot, and Masseto should come to mind.
 If it doesn’t, then it probably will once you’ve sampled the brand.
 Its 2016 release is a seamless wine that’s super concentrated without being overbearing.
 It’s dark, sumptuous, and expressive; perfect for those who enjoy a dark red wine with an intense aroma.
 The 2016 combines rich and silky tannins with notes of dark fruit, spice, sweet tobacco, and black cherry.

-A solid wine, it’s reminiscent of Masseto’s 2001 release and is best held onto until 2023 to enjoy the wide range of flavours.
+A solid wine, it’s reminiscent of Masseto’s 2001 release and is best held onto until 2023 to enjoy the wide range of flavors.
 This 100 percent Merlot was aged for two years in oak barrels and is polished on the nose with a delicious finish.
 It’s a wine with plenty of structure with a bright and vibrant acidity.